 In Carolina Rivers Nursing and Rehabilitation Center, 3.14% of Patients had UTIs

 This is the percent of residents that have had a urinary tract infection.
 Urinary tract infections are often linked to facilities with lower levels of hygiene.
 Closer supervision can reduce the number of UTI's sustained by residents in a nursing home.
 We want to point out that this statistic is sometimes skewed by the fact that nursing homes have different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients who were given antipsychotic drugs.
-While antipsychotic drugs may be vital to many residents, it is important to ensure these drugs are being used only where medically required.
-In limited situations, excessive reliance on these medications may suggest that a facility is using these drugs to control patient behavior.
+This indicates the percent of residents who were given antipsychotic drugs.
+While antipsychotic drugs may be vital to many patients, it is important to confirm these medications are being used appropriately.
+In limited situations, excessive reliance on these medications may suggest a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of long-term stay patients receiving antianxiety medications.
+This metric indicates the percentage of long-term care patients taking antianxiety drugs.

 Managing Depression Among Residents